Choosing Between Charcoal Briquettes and Lump Charcoal

 Briquettes Vs. Lumps

 No matter which you choose, stay away from lighter fluids.
 Use either a starter chimney or direct light with a blowtorch like the Bernzomatic Campfire Torch.
-That way there’s nothing there to flavor your food in a way you don’t want.
+That way there’s nothing there to flavor your food in a way you don’t want when you light lump charcoal.